HEIGE-PCloud/HEIGE-PCloud.github.io/content/posts/BAM/BAM-1/How-to-prove-π-is-an-irrational-number.md

 ## Preface

 You have leaned how to prove $\sqrt{2}$ is an irrational number, how about another famous number $\pi$?
-The number $\pi$ is very useful in daily life.
+The number $\pi$ is very useful in our daily life.
 You need it to calculate the perimeter and area of a circle, you need it in trigonometry and geometry as well.
-So you might have heard that just like $\sqrt{2}$, $\pi$ is an irrational number too.
+You might have heard that just like $\sqrt{2}$, $\pi$ is an irrational number too.
 But how can you prove this?
-I think we should start the journey from an easier question: How to define number $\pi$?
+Let's start our journey from an easier question: How to define number $\pi$?

 {{< admonition type=tip title="Rewind" open=true >}}
 How to prove $\sqrt{2}$ is an irrational number is covered in A Level Mathematics Student Book 2, Chapter 1 - Proof and mathematical communication, Section 2 - Proof by contradiction.